-• Co-Curricular Transcript - The Co-Curricular Transcript is a comprehensive record of a student's leadership experiences, and campus involvement while a student at Chatham University.
+- Co-Curricular Transcript The Co-Curricular Transcript is a comprehensive record of a student's leadership experiences and campus involvement while a student at Chatham University.
 It is a supplement to their academic transcript.
 The Co-Curricular Transcript is a valuable tool for preparing a resume and can be shared with prospective employers and graduate or professional school admissions committees.
-Also, it is a good document for students to use in reviewing co-curricular activity goals throughout their college experience.

-• Diversity Programming and Services

-- Awareness Months A series of Diversity Awareness and Celebratory months which generate awareness and appreciation of diverse cultures, challenge stereotypical perceptions of diverse populations, and assist Chatham University in embracing the diversity of its campus community. - Chatham Kickback This is a time for multicultural students to "kickback" and enjoy good company and snacks.
-Students can hang out with friends, catch up on homework, and talk about campus or personal issues. - Cougar K-Nector Student Mentorship Program This program matches all new and transfer students with a current student on campus.
+Also, it is a good document for students to use in reviewing co-curricular activity goals throughout their college experience. - Diversity Programming and Services - Awareness Months A series of Diversity Awareness and Celebratory months which generate awareness and appreciation of diverse cultures, challenge stereotypical perceptions of diverse populations, and assist Chatham University in embracing the diversity of its campus community. - Cougar K-Nector Student Mentorship Program This program matches all new and transfer students with a current student on campus.
 The Cougar K-Nector connects with the student throughout their first semester and helps them learn about Chatham.
-All new students will feel an instant connection to the community and have a student liaison in which to ask questions. - Get Cultured Series The Get Cultured Series provides students with the opportunity to experience and enjoy the rich culture of Pittsburgh.
-Each semester a variety of events are organized to visit art museums, see shows and performances and take part in other cultural events throughout the city and surrounding area. - All Faith Gathering The All Faith Gathering is a time for students, faculty, and community members of all faiths to come together for spiritual reflection and meditation.

-• Multi-Faith Council (MFC)
+All new students will feel an instant connection to the community and have a student liaison in which to ask questions. - Chatham at the Cultural District The Chatham at the Cultural District Series provides students with the opportunity to experience and enjoy the rich culture of Pittsburgh.
+Each semester a variety of events are organized to visit art museums, see shows and performances and take part in other cultural events throughout the city and surrounding area. - All Faith Gathering The All Faith Gathering is a time for students, faculty, and community members of all faiths to come together for spiritual reflection and meditation. - Multi-Faith Council (MFC)